ManimCommunity/manim/docs/source/index.rst

 .. note::

    Please be aware that there are different, incompatible versions of Manim available.
+   ManimCE was forked from 3b1b/manim, originally created and open-sourced by Grant Sanderson, creator of [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) educational math videos.
    Check our :ref:`installation FAQ <different-versions>` to learn more!

 - The :doc:`Installation <installation>` section has the latest and